 The story of clothing and costumes is one of the most fascinating developments in human history.
 Traditional Chinese Dress & Clothing has a long history and culture contents and it is an important part of Chinese excellent culture heritage, so It has particular researching value.

 Every nation in the world has its unique traditional clothing, from which the particular histories and cultures could be recognized, so as for people to be able to distinguish one citizen from another.

-China, as a multi-ethnic and time-honoured country, has many ethnic minorities who have their indigenous culture.
+China, as a multi-ethnic and time-honored country, has many ethnic minorities who have their indigenous culture.
 The mutual influences among these different cultures have contributed to the rich textures and fabrics of history and have made Chinese clothing with great variation and glory.

 Traditional Chinese dress & clothing has been shaped and developed alongside the interactive influences between the outside world and China’s own dynastic traditions.